stacks-network/stacks-core/sip/sip-001-burn-election.md

 without a valid block being produced, because (1) attempting to produce a block is costly and (2) users can easily form burning pools to advance the state of the Stacks chain even if the "usual" leaders go offline.

+As an added security measure, the distribution into which the previous epoch's VRF seed will index will be randomly structured using the VRF seed and the PoW nonce.
+This dissuades PoW miners from omitting or including burn transactions in order to influence where the VRF seed will index into the weight distribution.
+Since the PoW miner is not expected to be able to generate more than one PoW nonce per epoch, the burn chain miners won't know in advance which leader will be elected.

 # Operation as a leader